dvoaviarison/fast-ipc/readme.md

 ```

 And voila!
 ProcessA and ProcessB are communicating

 Working examples are available in `src` folder.

 ## Contribute
 This project is open source.
 Fork then PR!

-For now we are using named pipes with limitation to 2 process communicating.
+For now we are using named pipes with limitation to 2 processes communicating.
 We want to introduce TCP and enable multi-tier IPC.